Apart from being the nation’s capital and the site of American government buildings, Washington DC is one of the most unique towns in the country.

 After you’re finished skating alongside the gorgeous Potomac River, head to the nearby Farmers Fishers Bakers, Bangkok Joe’s, Fiola Mare, or Sequoia to enjoy their delicious signature dishes.

 Address: 3050 K St NW, Washington, DC 20007

 8. Go on a DC Boat Tour or Cruise

 Hop on a boat and set off to explore D.C.’s famous attractions and take in the stunning views of the Capitol from the water.

-If you want to check out world-renowned memorials around the National Mall, National Harbor, and Old Town Alexandria, choose the Potomac Riverboat Company, which offers the Washington Monuments Cruise for only $32 (round-trip).
+If you want to check out world-renowned memorials around the National Mall, National Harbor, and Old Town Alexandria, choose the Potomac Riverboat Company, which offers the Washington Monuments Cruise starting at only $22.